Masking

 Deleting a Mask

-To remove a mask, hover over the solid yellow mask icon and click x in the pop-up.
+To remove a mask, hover over the solid blue mask icon and click - in the pop-up.

 Note: In other software, masks are sometimes referred to as mattes (luma/alpha matte).